TelemetryDeck/docs/guides/setup-app-javascript.md

 - **With a simple script tag, similar to Google Analytics.** This is our recommended way to include the TelemetryClient Package into blogs and most websites.
 - **Using an NPM package directly.** We recommend this for developers who know what an NPM package is and are writing more complex apps.

-Be sure to also check out the [TelemeetryDeck JavaScript SDK on GitHub](https://github.com/TelemetryDeck/JavaScriptSDK).
+Be sure to also check out the [TelemetryDeck JavaScript SDK on GitHub](https://github.com/TelemetryDeck/JavaScriptSDK).

 ---